 The core management of a company is managed by the Director of the company.
 Hence, the resume application of a director must be prodigious and significant.
-Same is why the rating parameters for a Director resume for any company are complex, extensive and colossal as well.
+The same is why the rating parameters for a Director resume for any company are complex, extensive and colossal as well.

-The tile or header of a resume comprises of a constricted phrase that enlists the technical skills that make you the best person for the job.
+The title or header of a resume comprises a constricted phrase that enlists the technical skills that make you the best person for the job.
 It must be bold, direct and attractive to make the recruiter cite it quickly.

 Refer to multiple director resume samples such as the below before finalizing on one-